njzfjiang/ece-1508-project/docs/experiment_log.md

 python scripts/prepare_fewshot_splits.py --shots 10 20 50 --seeds 1 2 3
 ```

-## Current formal configuration
+## Historical baseline configuration

 Source: `configs/base.yaml` as reviewed on 2026-07-29.
+This predates the final
+rank-32 RTX 5090 grid and is retained as an experiment-history snapshot.

 | Setting | Pix2Pix-Turbo | CycleGAN-Turbo |
 |---|---:|---:|